KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/basic-web-page.md

 1. Keyboard for mobile & desktop

-   &mdash; EN I use the keyboard to open a new web page I SEE the page has a unique logical title in the browser tab
+   - WHEN I use the keyboard to open a new web page I SEE the page has a unique logical title in the browser tab

 2. Desktop screenreader

-   &mdash; EN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND &mdash; use the keyboard to open a new web page &mdash; HEAR The page has a unique logical title in the browser tab &mdash; HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
+   - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
+   - I use the keyboard to open a new web page
+      - I HEAR The page has a unique logical title in the browser tab
+      - I HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks

 3. Mobile screenreader

-   &mdash; EN I use a mobile screenreader (Talkback, VoiceOver) AND &mdash; swipe to enter from the web browser tabs &mdash; HEAR The page has a unique logical title in the browser tab &mdash; HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
+   - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND
+   - I swipe to enter from the web browser tabs
+      - I HEAR The page has a unique logical title in the browser tab
+      - I HEAR Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks
-   &mdash; EN when I change orientations I HEAR content is accessible in landscape or portrait orientation
+   - THEN when I change orientations I HEAR content is accessible in landscape or portrait orientation

 4. Device OS settings
-   &mdash; EN I use zoom/pinch THEN I see text can resize up to 200% without losing information
+   - WHEN I use zoom/pinch THEN I see text can resize up to 200% without losing information

 Full information: https://www.magentaa11y.com/#/web-criteria/page-level/basic-web-page

+## Validate your code
+Use [HTML validation](https://validator.w3.org/nu/) as the foundation for ensuring your page works for everyone.

 ## Code Examples

 ### Declare a language

-This affects the screenreader pronunciation.
+This aids a screen reader in reading a content in the proper language.

 ```html
 <html lang="en"></html>